 - Arrange the bed and furniture to allow a wide area and easy access for mobility devices such as walkers, wheelchairs, or canes.

-Helping Hands Healthcare is a home care service provider in Hawaii.
+Helping Hands Hale is a home care service provider in Hawaii.
 We promote independence for senior individuals by allowing your elderly loved ones to perform the day-to-day activities they want to do and are capable of doing while giving them the special care they need.

 We are a reliable and efficient healthcare service provider in Hawaii that works carefully to understand the needs and lifestyle of our clients first before creating a complete care plan that will suit them.
 With us, you can rest easy knowing that your elderly loved ones are in capable, compassionate, helping hands.